emranxec/KeepLearning/README.md

 }
 ```

-> As you can note here, even though we have declared bean as prototype,
+> As you can note here, even though we have declared bean as prototype(single bean definition to any number of object instances),
 > still it is behaving like a singleton bean only.

 ```java